Yaronmd/bmc_project/README.md

 ### Jenkins B

-- The triggered job executes a Python program (`hello.py`) that writes a file containing:
+- The triggered job executes a Python program (`hello.py`) that writes a file `/tmp/hello_bmc.txt` containing:
   ```
   Hello BMC
   ```
+- A verification script (`verify_hello.sh`) ensures the file was created and contains the expected content.

 ---